Annex-Engineering/Constellation/README.md

 # Constellation
-Constellation is a series of control boards, powered by the Raspberry Pi Pico board, developed by the team at ANNEX Engineering
+Constellation is a series of control boards, powered by the Raspberry Pi Pico board, developed by the team at ANNEX Engineering.

+It is intentional that there are no gerbers/source files available for the forseeable future.
+This is to prevent clones popping up that use lower quality components.

 ## Supernova
  - Supernova, is a 4 stepper controller.